mozilla/addon-sdk/packages/addon-kit/docs/panel.md

 <api name="show">
 @method
 Display the panel.
-@param [anchor] {DOMElement}
+@param [anchor] {DOM node handle}
-The element to which the panel should be anchored (i.e. appear connected).
-If not specified, panels are centered relative to the most recent (frontmost) primary application window.
-Optional.
+A handle to a DOM node in a page to which the panel should appear to be connected.
+If not given, the panel is centered inside the most recent browser window.
 </api>

 <api name="hide">